-Any potential water runoff (including stormwater) at the site will likely flow across the site and be impounded against the canal embankment or flow into the canal.
-During the part of the season when the canal is dry, this water will likely remain in the canal until it evaporates or seeps into the ground during construction.
-Upon completion of construction, the lining will prevent seepage.
+Any potential water runoff (including stormwater) at the site will likely flow across the site and be impounded against the canal embankment or flow over the MC 10.4 Siphon.
+Water flowing over the MC 10.4 Siphon will enter a drainage channel that ends at the edge of a cultivated field where it would become overland flow and infiltrate into the soil.
+If water enters the canal, during the part of the season when the canal is dry, this water will likely remain in the canal until it evaporates.
 Remaining water will mix with irrigation water during the irrigation season and be consumed by irrigation customers.
-On-site erosion control will be used to contain water runoff on the downhill side of the canal.